 Emotional and Cultural Intelligence: Involve both self-awareness and an awareness of the context in which one is ministering.

 Marriage and Family: Involves creating and maintaining healthy and happy relationships with one’s spouse and children.

 Organizational Leadership and Management: Involve developing the skills necessary to both lead and manage a growing and ever changing ministry and church.

 Experience Based and Core Learning

-The Supervisor will work with the Residency Coordinator to insure the experiences below, as well as others that may not be on this list are scheduled, and as much as possible, see that a two-step process is followed for each experience:
+The Supervisor will work with the Residency Director to insure the experiences below, as well as others that may not be on this list are scheduled, and as much as possible, see that a two-step process is followed for each experience: